Saadhu (film): Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Vaali.

 Reception

 Malini Mannath of The Indian Express wrote "Vasu has managed to infuse freshness in his screenplay and keeps the viewer's attention engaged for most of the time".
-R. P. R. of Kalki praised Arjun's performance and Rajiv's characterisation but panned the film for showing violence and then ending the film with message against non-violence.
+R. P. R. of Kalki praised Arjun's performance and Rajeev's characterisation but panned the film for showing violence and then ending the film with a message against non-violence.